Skip to content

 4.6/5

-Maintain the momentum from 2022 summer camps and afterschool programs, growing the Work ED-run career discovery programs.
+• Maintain the momentum from 2022 summer camps, growing Work ED-run career discovery programs

-Build on and add to an exciting curriculum maintains student momentum through summer
+• Build on curriculum that maintains student momentum through summer

 The Work ED sign-in and sign-out desk has become a well-loved fixture across FUSD school sites.
 Copyright Work ED.